deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Configuration options
 ^^^^^^^^^^^^^^^^^^^^^

+The configuration format for the deegree memory feature store is defined by schema file http://schemas.deegree.org/datasource/feature/memory/3.0.0/memory.xsd.
 The following table lists all available configuration options (the complex ones contain nested options themselves).
 When specifiying them, their order must be respected.

 .. table:: Options for ``Memory Feature Store`` configuration files